You Earned a Ticket!

 Are poor results somehow better for California, or for kids, if they can be “explained...?”

-It's important to acknowledge that most of California's NAEP scores look less bad if you "disaggregate" them, looking beneath the averages to compare the scores of students with similar advantages and disadvantages.
-The Urban Institute helpfully shed light on this issue: "Comparing NAEP scores assumes that states serve the same students—and we know they don’t."
-Using 2019 data, they produced a report called America's Gradebook.
-By its reckoning, the real star of US public education is Minnesota:
+It's important to acknowledge that most of California's NAEP scores look less bad if you "disaggregate" them, comparing the scores of students with similar advantages and disadvantages.
+The Urban Institute helpfully shed light on this issue: "Comparing NAEP scores assumes that states serve the same students—and we know they don’t" (see the report America's Gradebook).

 Wait, some might ask — does this mean California’s lackluster NAEP scores can be explained by demographics?
 This question begs another in return: should it matter?
 Are poor results somehow better for California, or for kids, if they can be "explained" by the state’s larger numbers of children of color and children in poverty?
 Is it useful to imagine it as their fault?
-The children in our schools grow up to become the workers and leaders of our communities.
 If we want California to have a bright future, can we afford to accept demographics as an excuse for bad scores?
 Or are systemic inequalities at play here?

 California kids with more needs tend to rank low in NAEP test scores

 In any case, the data leave little room for denial.
-California’s children in poverty generally score starkly behind those in other states, as do California's Hispanic/Latinx students.
-But California's white children aren't exactly leading the parade, either, and neither are California's kids that don't qualify for the lunch program.
+California’s children in poverty generally score starkly behind those in other states, as do California's Hispanic/Latino students.
+But California's white children aren't exactly leading the parade, either, and neither are California's better-off kids that don't qualify for the lunch program.

 State-level results don't change quickly.

 These results are not accidental or surprising.
 They do not tend to zigzag from one year to the next or change quickly in response to small changes in policy or practice.
 They are the long-term output of a large, complex system.
-In the 2022 NAEP results, California's ranking looked better among the states, but not because California's results improved.
-On the contrary — California scores dropped, just not by as much as other states.
+In the 2022 NAEP results, California's ranking improved only because California scores dropped less than those as other states.

 One important finding from the "Portrait" report mentioned above is that California's system has historically underperformed at each level.
-Gaps, lags and disparities start early and tend to get worse, not better.
+Gaps start early and tend to get worse, not better.
 This is a national challenge, and perhaps a global one, but California has an impressively bad record at addressing it.

 Themes of Ed100